Social work is all about people. It’s an extremely rewarding and challenging profession.

 Our social work course does much more than ‘what it says on the tin’.

-You’ll be an integral part of our Centre for Social Work and Social Justice which is underpinned by activism, internationalism and research.
+You’ll be an integral part of our Social Work and Social Justice division which is underpinned by activism, internationalism and research.
 We’re proud to be champions of social justice and progression.
 If you’re hard working, adaptable, honest and, above all, passionate about finding long-term solutions and supporting positive changes for children, adults and families, then welcome home.

 When you choose to study with us, you'll gain more than just a qualification.
 You'll be part of our learning community, and we've got plenty to offer.
 Check out our facilities, and find out more about the School of Health and Social Care here.

 Find out more about our university wide funding.

 Want to quiz us about this subject?
 Got a question that just needs answering?
 Get in touch and we’ll do our best to email you back shortly.

 Following the impact of the pandemic, we made changes to our teaching and assessment to ensure our current students could continue with their studies uninterrupted and safely.
 These changes included courses being taught through blended delivery, normally including some face-to-face teaching, online provision, or a combination of both across the year.

 The teaching and assessment methods listed on each course page show what is currently planned for 2021 entry; changes may be necessary if, by the beginning of this course, we need to adapt the way we’re delivering them due to the external environment, and to allow you to continue to receive the best education possible safely and seamlessly.